 at Amazon.com.
 Parent of Micheala, camper and leukemia survivor.

 Erin "Weezer" Wilson

 |Works in Corporate Communications for Premera Blue Cross.
 On staff with Camp Goodtimes since 2013. |

 Masters degree in counseling psychology.
-Works in Special Education for the Seattle Public Schools.
-On staff with Camp Goodtimes since 2002.
+Works at high tech startup Zipwhip On staff with Camp Goodtimes since 2002.

 Attorney and partner at the Bellevue Office for Wong Fleming.
 Alia received a Bachelor of Arts from the University of Washington in English and Political Science and her Juris Doctor from Seattle University School of Law.
 Alia began volunteering at Camp Goodtimes in 2001.

 Santo "Generator" Criscuolo

 Dr. Kara "Carrot" Menzer, ND